 (1) Applicant: A person who applies for youth offender foster home certification to operate and maintain a foster home for youth offenders.
+For purposes of these rules, the term "Applicant" and "Applicants" are interchangeable and the use of one does not preclude the use of the other.

-(2) Case plan: A formal plan with prescribed interventions and documentation requirements and a tool to assist staff in managing cases, setting goals and reviewing youth offenders' interventions and progress.
+(2) Case Plan: A formal plan with prescribed interventions and documentation requirements and a tool to assist staff in managing cases, setting goals and reviewing youth offenders' interventions and progress.
+A Case Plan constitutes and fulfills the requirements of the Reformation Plan as defined in ORS 420A.005, 420A.125 and 420A.010 and is created and maintained in the statewide Juvenile Justice Information System (JJIS).